 The main consumers of Solanuz products are representatives of the HoReCa industry.
 But on the day of the grand opening, all the guests of the event who looked into the Potato bar could appreciate the quality of local french fries (as well as many other interesting potato dishes).

-By the way, in the future you can enjoy the taste of french fries from Solanuz not only in the restaurant.
-The plant plans to sell part of the goods to retail customers through retail chains, and also to export them to neighboring countries, where there are no such plants yet.
+By the way, in the future it will be possible to enjoy the taste of fries from Solanuz not only in the restaurant.
+The plant plans to sell part of the goods to retail customers through retail chains, and also to export them to neighboring countries, where there are no such factories yet.

 The prospects for the development of potato growing in Uzbekistan against this background look more than optimistic.